Persisting data in server in React TreeGrid

 export default App;

-Also, when using the UrlAdaptor, you need to return the data as JSON from the controller action and the JSON object must contain a property as result with dataSource as its value and one more property count with the dataSource total records count as its value.
+When using the UrlAdaptor, return JSON from controller actions. the JSON object must contain a property as result with dataSource as its value and one more property count with the dataSource total records count as its value.

-The following code example describes the above behavior.
+The following example illustrates the expected response pattern.

 public ActionResult DataSource(DataManager dm)